Posted in How-to,Planning the Move on December 26, 2022

 Packing is an inevitable part of every move, and naturally, there are many questions you need to answer before you can even start protecting all your stuff.
 For starters, you should learn how to use bubble wrap and ensure your belongings are completely safe during the transport and will arrive at your new home without a scratch and undamaged.

 When using bubble wrap, the most important thing to remember is that the bubbles need to be facing the object.
 Lay the material on a flat surface, place the item you wish to wrap on it, and roll the sheet from one side to the other until the item is completely covered from all sides.
 Applying a few pieces of duct tape on strategic places will keep the whole thing from unraveling.
+Once you’re done, contact Cross Country Movers so our team can safely pack and move your wrapped belongings.

 One of the best relocation hacks for reliable shipping protection for fragile objects is using bubble wrap.
 Its use has a lot of benefits.
-Besides not having to worry about your belongings getting broken during transport, utilizing protective packaging materials will ultimately save you time and money, as you won’t have to deal with buying new stuff after moving across the country.
+Besides not having to worry about your belongings getting broken during transport, using protective packaging materials will ultimately save you time and money, as you won’t have to deal with buying new stuff after moving across the country.

 Think about the protection level your things require and the packaging you are currently using before deciding whether or not to use bubble wrap.
 However, know one thing – when it comes to packing, this material will definitely be your best friend, no matter if you’re using basic cross-country moving services or the best packing service out there.